Install the system I/O board or processor board

 Power off the server and peripheral devices and disconnect the power cords and all external cables.
 See Power off the server.

 Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping static-sensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.

-- Touch the static-protective package that contains the system board to any unpainted surface on the outside of the server.
-Then, take the system board out of the package and place it on a static-protective surface.
+- Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
+Then, take the new part out of the package and place it on a static-protective surface.

-- Install the system board to the server.
-Figure 1.
-System board installation
+- Install the system board assembly into the server.
+Figure 2.
+System board assembly installation

 - Hold the lift handle 1 and the release pin 2 at the same time to lower the system board into the chassis.

 - Slide the system board to the rear of the server until the system board snaps into position.
 Ensure that:

 The rear connectors on the new system board are inserted into the corresponding holes in the rear panel.